 Other unexpected characters are dropped into the story early on.
-One of them is a troubled woman named Ellen (acclaimed actress Bibi Andersson who was often Ingmar Bergman’s muse) who Jess finds dying in the Utah Mountains due to dehydration.
+One of them is a troubled woman named Ellen (acclaimed actress Bibi Andersson) who Jess finds dying in the Utah Mountains due to dehydration.
 As her story unfolds we discover that she was once kidnapped by the Apaches, apparently developed feelings for one of her male captors and eventually had his child.
 She was rescued by her husband (Dennis Weaver) but her only desire is to return to the Indians and care for her baby.
-She continually steals horses and runs away from her husband as well as the judgmental town folk who treat her appallingly because of the ordeal she underwent.
+She continually steals horses and runs away from her husband as well as the judgmental town folk who treat her like a pariah.

-Finally there is Toller (Sidney Poitier), a veteran Buffalo Soldier who now sells horses to the U.S. Cavalry.
-Toller is a gentleman cowboy who likes to spend a lot of money on his wardrobe and is clearly enjoying his civilian life.
+Finally, there is Toller (Sidney Poitier), a veteran Buffalo Soldier who now sells horses to the U.S. Cavalry.
+Toller is a dandy-like gentleman cowboy who likes to spend a lot of money on his wardrobe and is clearly enjoying his civilian life.
 When the U.S. Calvary realizes that they’ll probably face some danger as they attempt to deliver the horses he sold to them, Toller is also asked to accompany them on their journey.
-Sidney Poitier along with the rest of the cast (James Garner, Bill Travers, Bbi Andersson and Dennis Weaver) ultimately must band together when they find themselves trapped in the Desert Mountains with the U.S. Calvary and surrounded by angry Apaches.
+Sidney Poitier along with the rest of the cast ultimately must band together when they find themselves trapped in the Desert Mountains with the U.S. Calvary and surrounded by angry Apaches.

-While it’s clear that director Ralph Nelson took some inspiration from John Ford’s films (including STAGECOACH, FORT APACAHE, THE SEARCHERS, SERGEANT RUTLEDGE, etc.) as well as spaghetti westerns that were becoming popular at the time, there are lots of things that distinguish DUEL AT DIABLO from the studio films that came before it.
+While it’s clear that director Ralph Nelson took some inspiration from John Ford’s films (including STAGECOACH, FORT APACHE, THE SEARCHERS, SERGEANT RUTLEDGE, etc.) as well as spaghetti westerns that were becoming popular at the time, there are lots of things that distinguish DUEL AT DIABLO from the studio films that came before it.
 First and foremost, DUEL AT DIABLO contains a surprisingly sympathetic portrayal of Apache Indians who are allowed to share their legitimate reasons for attacking the U.S. Calvary.
-The film is also shockingly bleak and violent, as it doesn’t shy away from showing some of the Apache’s most brutal torture techniques.
-The characters in DUEL AT DIABLO are ornery, weather worn, bitter and tormented, particularly James Garner who had just come off a successful run in the popular television show MAVERICK playing a much lighthearted character.
-But amid the anger, mayhem and bloodshed the film also contains some incredibly tender and heartbreaking moments.
+The film is also shockingly bleak and violent, as it doesn’t shy away from showing some of the Indians most brutal torture techniques.
+The characters that populate DUEL AT DIABLO are ornery, weather worn, bitter and tormented, particularly James Garner who had just come off a successful run in the popular television show MAVERICK playing a much-lighthearted character.
+But amid the anger, mayhem, and bloodshed the film also contains some incredibly tender and heartbreaking moments.
 Including an unforgettable scene with James Garner who is forced to kill his beloved horse after the animal is seriously injured.
-Bibi Andersson is also touching to watch as she tries to protect her child from the violence as well as the prejudicial attitudes expressed by others who aren’t comfortable with having an interracial baby in their midst.
+Bibi Andersson is also touching to watch as she tries to protect her child from the violence as well as the prejudice expressed by others who aren’t comfortable with having an interracial baby in their midst.
 And last but certainly not least is Sidney Poitier’s magnificent portrayal of Toller.

 Both the film and the soundtrack are readily available and shouldn’t be hard to track down.
 Just keep in mind that this is a film that needs to be seen in widescreen to be fully appreciated and if you have a good sound system you’ll benefit from the viewing experience even more.
-If you’re particularly squeamish you might be put off by some of the violence in DUEL AT DIABLO so please approach the film with caution.
-But viewers who appreciate a challenging film that refuses to conform to viewer expectations should enjoy this genre defying western.
+If you’re particularly squeamish you might be put off by some of the violence in DUEL AT DIABLO but viewers who appreciate a challenging film that refuses to conform to viewer expectations should enjoy this genre-defying western.

 Here’s a video for a fun documentary about the making of DUEL AT DIABLO that I found on Youtube.
 If the Youtube video is hard to see just follow this link.